Posted by Joe Wicks in Wellbeing

 Posted by Joe Wicks in Fitness

-I've had so many messages this week from people saying that they're struggling with motivation and they're finding it hard to exercise and work out.
+I've had so many messages over the past few weeks from people saying that they're struggling with motivation and they're finding it hard to exercise and work out.
 The weather's changing, it's the end of summer and for many people their whole routine goes up in the air.
 So I thought why not give people a 7-day challenge?
 I'm calling it the '7 Days of Sweat Challenge'.